 The lesson for investors isn’t to abandon emerging markets altogether.
 As a group, these economies will continue to gain ground on the developing world.
 But the emerging markets themselves are evolving and maturing.
 No longer can you get away by betting simply on the biggest players.

-with exposure to many more emerging economies than just these four.
+Investors, in fact, might fare better in a more diversified emerging markets index fund, like Vanguard Emerging Markets Index Fund with exposure to many more emerging economies than just these four.
 It sounds counterintuitive, but investing in a fund that mixes in smaller (and possibly less economically stable) countries like Indonesia or Thailand might reduce the overall volatility of a foreign stock portfolio that focuses just on the big four BRICs.

 Plus, companies in those markets are apt to grow just as fast if not faster than their Chinese or Brazilian counterparts.